Clinical Research Professionals (CRP) Track

 Online Summer Session Information

 Trainees may begin the MSCTR-PI, MSCTR-CRP, or Graduate Certificate programs in the Summer or the Fall.
-Most trainees begin the program by enrolling in the Summer Session, which runs from the first week in June through the end of July.
+Most trainees begin the program by enrolling in the Summer Session, which runs from June through the first week of August.
 All courses are offered online.

 - Introduction to Biostatistics (PDF)